 Information collected at the registration initiates the creation of a new episode of care record.
 This information will be further used at the next functions of the episode of care (triage/assessment, testing, treatment, medication management and discharge/transfer).

-The following is the list of scenarios that involve patient registration:
+The following is the list of scenarios that involve patient registration and exchange of visit information.Emergency Department (ED) visit:

-Emergency department(ED) visit:

 Registration of walk-in/patient presentation in ED